 Hyperbaric Therapy of the Lowcountry features two (2) fully computerized, FDA approved, monoplace (single person occupancy,) BARA-MED® Smooth Ride Technology hyperbaric chambers.

 Hyperbaric Therapy of the Lowcountry uses the same classification of single occupancy hyperbaric oxygen chambers found in hospital and wound care centers.
 Our chambers are capable of achieving the same therapeutic depths routinely used in such settings.
 We utilize only 100% pure, medical grade oxygen.
-Soft sided chambers do not use 100% pure oxygen but instead use diluted percentages of oxygen.
+Soft sided (zip-up) chambers do not use 100% pure oxygen but instead use diluted percentages of oxygen.
 Also, as soft sided chambers are only capable of achieving "shallow" treatment depths, their use is referred to as "mild hyperbaric oxygen therapy."